thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 rotation, or caching on intermediate mirrors or clients.
 This document specifies which cache directives origin should set, how clients and mirrors should consume cache directive set by origins, how origins should expose their key directory, and rotate them.
+This complements reccomendations provided by {{HTTP-BEST-PRACTICES}}, narrowing them for key directories protocols.

-The document does not cover a specific directory format, as these needs might vary from one protocol to the next.
+The document does not cover a specific directory format, as these needs vary from one protocol to the next.

 # Motivation